Ollecram-Friends/JuliaPkgTemplates/mytemplate_howto.md

 I assume that
 1. You have a GitHub account configured for **SSH**
-2. You have set the variables `github.user` and `github.email` in your GitHub configuration
+2. You have set the variables `github.user`, `user.name` and `user.email` in your GitHub configuration, as you you verify by `git config --list`
 3. You have setup your shell so that **JAVA_PKG_DEVDIR** variable holds the path to all the local Git clones
 4. You have Julia 1.5.0 or a later version

-## How To 1 - Create the new package locally
+## How To PHASE 1 - Create the new package locally

 1. Open the shell and execute the following commands to ***clone this project***
     - `cd $JAVA_PKG_DEVDIR`